kadirpekel/seal/README.md

 ### Comments

-In Seal, comments are used to document the code and improve its readability.
-A comment in Seal starts with a backtick symbol \` and ends with another backtick symbol \`.
+In SEAL, comments are used to document the code and improve its readability.
+A comment in SEAL starts with a backtick symbol \` and ends with another backtick symbol \`.
 Everything between these two symbols is ignored by the compiler and does not emit any Teal code.
 Here's an example:

 ```typescript
 `This is a single-line comment`;
 ```

-You can also write multi-line comments in Seal by using the backtick symbol multiple times.
+You can also write multi-line comments in SEAL by using the backtick symbol multiple times.
 Here's an example:

 ```typescript
 `